APTrust/dart-docs/docs/dart2/developers/data_storage.md

+---
+description: >-
+  DART 2 stores its settings as plain text JSON files, using the conf module and write-file-atomic to avoid conflicts.
+---

 # Data Storage

 DART stores all of its settings data in plain text JSON files.
 You find these files in the DART data directory.
 Choose __Help &gt; About__ from the DART menu to find the data directory on your system.
 You'll see a dialog like the following.